 Authentication and authorization mechanism for devices over LWP interfaces depends on the application protocol.
-The Annex Y in this specification defines authentication and authorization procedures for the realizations of application protocols defined in Annex C of TS 23.434 [2].
+The Annex B in this specification defines authentication and authorization procedures for the realizations of application protocols defined in Annex C of TS 23.434 [2].